-We currently have five teams registered for the 2019 Botball season.
-There will likely be enough interest to support seven or more teams so we need more coaches and meeting places.
-Four coaches from last year are not returning this year so we have a larger than usual need for coaches and hosts.
-Coaching and hosting teams is rewarding and fun.
+We currently have six teams registered for the 2020 Botball season.
+There will likely be enough interest to form eight or more teams so we need more coaches and team meeting hosts.
+Coaching and hosting teams can be rewarding and fun.
 Contact Michael if you are willing to coach or host a team.
-We be putting on a coaches training session in January.
-New coaches and hosts are encouraged to attend the coaches training session.
+While helpful, technical knowledge is not necessary to be a coach.
+New coaches and hosts are encouraged to attend the coaches training session we put on in early January.
+Several veteran coaches and hosts will be available as on-going resources and for mentoring new coaches and hosts.